First passage sets of the 2D continuum Gaussian free field: Preliminaries

 \section{Preliminaries}

-In this section, we describe the underlying objects and their key propertiesju.
+In this section, we describe the underlying objects and their key properties.
 First, we go over the conformally invariant notion of distance in complex analysis - the extremal length; then we discuss the continuum two-dimensional GFF and its local sets.
-The only new contribution of this section is Proposition \ref{BProcess}.
+The only new contributions of this section are Proposition \ref{BProcess} and Proposition \ref{BProcess2}.

 We denote by $D\subseteq \mathbb{C}$ an open planar bounded domain with a non-empty and non-polar boundary.
+Here, by a non-polar set we mean a set on the plane, that is a.s. not hit by a Brownian motion started from outside of this set (see e.g. Section 8.3 in \cite{PMBM}).
 By conformal invariance, we can always assume that $D$ is a subset of the unit disk $\D$.
 The most general case that we work with are domains $D$ such that the complement of $D$ has at most finitely many connected component and no complement being a singleton.
 Recall that by the Riemann mapping for multiply-connected domains \cite{Ko2}, such domains $D$ are known to be conformally equivalent to a circle domain (i.e. to $\D \backslash K$, where $K$ is a finite union of closed disjoint disks, disjoint also from $\partial \D$).